yilingjia/ActSense/README.md

 ### Citation
 If you use this code to produce results for your scientific publication, please refer to our CIKM 2019 paper:
+@inproceedings{jia2019active,
+  title={Active collaborative sensing for energy breakdown}, author={Jia, Yiling and Batra, Nipun and Wang, Hongning and Whitehouse, Kamin}, booktitle={Proceedings of the 28th ACM International Conference on Information and Knowledge Management}, pages={1943--1952}, year={2019}
+}